Service Employees International Union: Sodexo

 In 2009, the union launched a nationwide campaign against Sodexo, criticizing the company's labor standards.
 The union's strategy, which was ultimately unsuccessful, involved organizing student groups to pressure administrators at universities to kick Sodexo out of school cafeterias unless the company permitted unionization.
 Sodexo USA filed a civil lawsuit against SEIU under the Racketeer Influenced and Corrupt Organizations Act on March 17, 2011.
 In the complaint, Sodexo alleged that SEIU engaged in blackmail, vandalism, trespassing, harassment, and lobbying law violations, referring to the "Clean Up Sodexo" campaign as "old-fashioned, strongarm tactics" and SEIU behavior as "egregious" and "illegal."

 During the trial, it was revealed that in 1988, the SEIU had co-written a manual detailing how "outside pressure can involve jeopardizing relationships between the employer and lenders, investors, stockholders, customers, clients, patients, tenants, politicians, or others on whom the employer depends for funds."
 Tactics recommended include references to blackmail and extortion, accusations of racism and sexism, targeting the homes and neighborhoods of business leaders for demonstrations, and also explicitly stated that at times it is necessary to "disobey the law."
 Following the court discovery of this document, a settlement was reached where Sodexo withdrew the lawsuit and SEIU terminated its public campaign focused on Sodexo.

 Political donations

 According to OpenSecrets, since 1990 the SEIU has been the nation's top organization contributing to federal campaigns, donating $232,694,670, 99 percent of which went to Democrats.
 Over that same period, the National Education Association was the second highest organizational political donor, contributing $96,992,506, 97 percent of which went to Democrats.
 Since 1998, the SEIU has spent $19,676,660 in additional money on lobbying.

 Local unions

 1199SEIU United Healthcare Workers East

 SEIU's largest local union is 1199SEIU United Healthcare Workers East.
-With a membership of roughly 300,000, it is the second-largest union in the United States.
+With more than 400,000 members, it is the largest local healthcare union in the United States.
 It represents workers in various parts of New York state, chiefly in New York City, but also along the East Coast of the United States.